do-m-en/entt/README.md

 auto ret = delegate(42);
 ```

+As shown above, listeners do not have to strictly follow the signature of the
+delegate.
+As long as a listener can be invoked with the given arguments to yield
+a result that is convertible to the given result type, everything works just
+fine.

 Probably too much small and pretty poor of functionalities, but the delegate
 class can help in a lot of cases and it has shown that it is worth keeping it
 within the library.